-You might use this when you want to share access to a specific subdomain’s settings with different teams, but have stricter controls on your root domain.
+You might use this when you want to share access to a specific subdomain’s settings with different teams, but have stricter controls on your apex domain.
 For example, this setup could allow your documentation team to manage the Cloudflare settings for

 docs.example.com, while preventing them from adjusting any settings on